tinamayswinkels/sukhavati/_posts/2024-12-13-nadi-shodhana-pranayama-alternate-nostril-breathing.md

 July 16,2018

-{% include snippets/imgGallery3.html first-image="/uploads/nadi-shodhana-pranayama-alternate-nostril-breathing.jpg" first-alt="" second-image="" second-alt="" third-image="" third-alt="" image_size_ratio="" %}
+{% include snippets/imgGallery3.html first-image="/uploads/nadi-shodhana-pranayama-alternate-nostril-breathing.jpg" first-alt="" second-image="" second-alt="" third-image="" third-alt="" img_aspect="" %}

 *“When the Breath wanders, the mind is unsteady but when the Breath is still, so is the mind still.”*